 /Yu (Use Precompiled Header File)

+The filename argument is the name of a header file, which is included in the source file using an #include preprocessor directive.
 The name of the include file must be the same for both the /Yc option that creates the precompiled header and any subsequent /Yu option indicating use of the precompiled header.

 For /Yc, filename specifies the point at which precompilation stops; the compiler precompiles all code though filename and names the resulting precompiled header using the base name of the include file and an extension of .pch.